Uncle Tom: 20th-century Black cultural critique

-Spike Lee's 2000 film Bamboozled, which was a dark-modern satire or dram-edy that challenges this kind of negative stereotyping.
+Spike Lee's 2000 film Bamboozled was a dark modern satire or comedy drama that challenges this kind of negative stereotyping.
 The film featured popular Black actors such as Damon Wayans as Pierre "Peerless Dothan" Delacroix and Jada Pinkett Smith as Sloan Hopkins, comedians such as Tommy Davidson as Womack "Sleep 'n Eat" and Paul Mooney as Junebug, and hip hop artists such as Yasiin Bey formerly known as Mos Def as Julius "Big Blak Afrika" Hopkins and The Roots as the Alabama Porchmonkeys.
 Lee's use of popular celebrities as satirical stock characters challenged long-held stereotypes of Black people in mainstream popular culture from novels to the screen.
 Casting hip-hop artists also allowed the filmmaker to allude to the role of negative stereotyping gangsta rap in the early aughts: "Spike Lee says in the DVD commentary [about Bamboozled] that gangsta rap is a kind of stereotype that doesn't advance the interests of blacks.
-He reiterated this position at his recent talk at Northeastern."
+He reiterated this position at his talk at Northeastern."

-Bamboozled challenges notions of "Uncle toming" or "acting white" as well as demonstrating the concept of double-consciousness coined by the notable sociologist W.E.B.
-DuBois written in his book The Souls of Black Folk (1903).
+Bamboozled challenges notions of "Uncle Toming" or "acting white" as well as demonstrating the concept of double-consciousness coined by the notable sociologist W. E. B. Du Bois in his book The Souls of Black Folk (1903).

 Also see the Emmy Award-winning 1987 documentary film Ethnic Notions by Black gay filmmaker Marlon Riggs narrated by actor Esther Rolle.
 The documentary narrates the history and legacy of the dehumanizing effects of African-American stereotypes and racializing caricatures from the "Loyal Uncle Tom" to grinning fools (see Stepin Fetchit) in cartoons, minstrel shows, advertisements, household artifacts, and even children's rhymes.